From light white wines to full-bodied reds: explore the diversity of Burgundy wines

 Burgundy is also known for its prestigious appellations, such as Romanée-Conti, Montrachet, Chablis and Meursault, as well as for the diversity of its terroirs, which contribute to the complexity and richness of the region's wines.

-Burgundy white wines: elegance and finesse.
+White Burgundy wines: elegance and finesse.

-Chablis white wines, which are produced in the northernmost region of Burgundy, are often considered the region's purest and most mineral.
-The limestone soils of this region give the wines flint and citrus notes, with lively acidity and a long finish.
+The white wines of Chablis , produced in the northernmost region of Burgundy, are often considered the purest and most mineral-flavored in the region.
+The limestone soils of this region give the wines notes of flint and citrus, with crisp acidity and a long finish.

-Finally, the white wines of the Côte Chalonnaise and the Mâconnais are more accessible wines in terms of price, but still offer interesting flavors and fruity aromas.
+Finally, the white wines of the Côte Chalonnaise and Mâconnais are more accessible wines in terms of price, but still offer interesting flavors and fruity aromas.

 Chardonnay: the emblematic white grape variety of Burgundy